 The Medical Center, along with four other participating hospitals and Tufts Health Plan, formed Tufts Health Freedom Plan (THFP), a joint venture.
 THFP is a health insurance company which began operations as of January 1, 2016.
 The Medical Center has an approximate 12% ownership interest in this joint venture.

-Selected financial information related to this joint venture for the year ended September 30, 2018 is not shown as such amounts are not significant to the financial statements.
+Selected financial information relating to the above entities for the year ended September 30, 2018 is not shown as such amounts are not significant to the consolidated financial statements.